 Serverless Application & Infrastructure Lifecycle Management using Terraform and friends!

-It has started as an organic response to the accidental complexity of many existing tools used by serverless developers.
+It is an organic response to the accidental complexity of many existing tools used by serverless developers.

 Developers and DevOps/Cloud engineers have to deal with several types of tools:

-Use Terraform (with or without Terragrunt) for comprehensive infrastructure management and serverless application deployments.
+Use Terraform for comprehensive infrastructure management and serverless application deployments.

-Developers and DevOps/Cloud engineers manage different infrastructure services differently (for various reasons).
+Developers and DevOps/Cloud engineers manage different infrastructure resources differently.

-For example, serverless resources (API Gateways, AWS Lambda functions) are managed as part of the application framework, and traditional resources (VPC, IAM roles, S3 buckets) - using infrastructure management tools.
+For example, serverless resources (API Gateways, AWS Lambda functions) are managed as part of the Serverless application framework but use infrastructure management tools for traditional Cloud resources (VPC, IAM roles, S3 buckets).

-Use a single tool that was created to manage infrastructure as code – Terraform – for all of your infrastructure resources.
+Use a single tool created to manage infrastructure as code – Terraform – for all your infrastructure resources.

 Have all infrastructure resources described as configuration files.
 This allows developers to spin up and tear down complete environments required for their work easily.